What is a "bad credit" credit card?

 - Why we like it: It offers the potential to build credit and earn rewards via your weekly shop

-Read our full review: "Barclaycard Forward credit card review"
+Read our full review: 'ASDA Money Select credit card review'

-Credit-builder credit cards have higher average percentage rates (APR) and lower credit limits than regular credit cards.
-You can avoid the higher interest charges by paying off any outstanding balance on your card every month.
+Credit-builder credit cards usually come with a higher annual percentage rate (APR) and lower credit limit than regular credit cards.
+You can avoid the higher interest charges by paying off any outstanding balance on your card before the end of the billing period, which is usually 56 day.
 This will also help to build up your credit rating as it shows you are able to manage your finances.
+You can read more about building your credit rating using a credit card in our article 'How to build your credit score with a credit card'.

 The pros & cons of a credit-builder credit card